Plants for all-year-round fragrance

 Chinese witch hazel, Winterbloom (Hamamelis mollis): Citron-yellow, highly perfumed flowers.
 Also Hamamelis x intermedia Aurora, which has a branching, open shape, large orange flowers and a strong freesia scent, 3-4m.

-Giant snowdrop (Galanthus S. Arnott): Honey-scented hybrid with single flowers.
+Giant snowdrop (Galanthus S. Arnott): A Honey-scented hybrid with single flowers.

 Viburnum x bodnantense Charles Lamont: Silver-pink fragrant flowers on bare wood, 3-4.5m.